fwcd/okpi/README.md

 # OkPi
-Speech assistant with offline voice recognition for Raspberry Pi.
+Virtual assistant with offline voice recognition.
+Despite being primarily designed for Raspberry Pi, it should compile on any computer running Linux or macOS.

 ## Installation